Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 </p>

 ### Task 5
-**Request:** How do the EV sales and penetration rates in Delhi compare to Karnataka for 2024?
+**Request:** How do the EV sales and penetration rates in Delhi compare to those in Karnataka for 2024?

 <p align="center">
   <img src="https://github.com/satishsangwan/Electric-Vehicle-Analysis/blob/main/images/Task_5_EVSales.png" width="400" height="450" />